laspy/laspy/docs/installation.rst

 Both the laszip bindings and lazrs are available on pip.

-To install pylas with one of its supported backend use one of the following commands
+To install laspy with one of its supported backend use one of the following commands

 .. code-block:: shell

     # To install with lazrs only
-    pip install pylas[lazrs]
+    pip install laspy[lazrs]

     # To install with laszip only
-    pip install pylas[laszip]
+    pip install laspy[laszip]

     # To install with both
-    pip install pylas[lazrs,laszip]
+    pip install laspy[lazrs,laszip]

 .. _lazrs: https://github.com/tmontaigu/laz-rs